 AnthropicClient client = AnthropicOkHttpClient.builder().fromEnv().maxRetries(4).build();Requests time out after 10 minutes by default.

-However, for methods that accept maxTokens, if you specify a large maxTokens value and are not streaming, then the default timeout will be calculated dynamically using this formula:
+However, for methods that accept maxTokens, if you specify a large maxTokens value and are streaming, then the default timeout will be calculated dynamically using this formula:

 Duration.ofSeconds(